 ii.
 Methods of State Oversight and Follow-Up.
 Describe: (a) the method(s) that the state uses to ensure that participant medications are managed appropriately, including: (a) the identification of potentially harmful practices (e.g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful practices; and, (c) the state agency (or agencies) that is responsible for follow-up and oversight.

-Application for 1915(c) HCBS Waiver: Draft OK.010.02.08 - Oct 01, 2022 c.
-Medication Administration by Waiver Providers i.
-Provider Administration of Medications.
-Select one:
+Application for 1915(c) HCBS Waiver: Draft OK.010.03.00 - Jul 01, 2023 c.
+Medication Administration by Waiver Providers

 Appendix G-3: Medication Management and Administration (2 of 2)